What is the Meaning of

 take care of; to be responsible for someone, or something

-If you are talking about a person, this means to spend time with someone and make sure that they are safe and have the things they need.
+If you are looking after a person, this means to spend time with them and make sure that they are safe and have the things they need.
 This is most commonly used for children or people who are sick.

 If you are talking about something (e.g., a pet, plants, someone’s home, or possessions), it means that you will be responsible for it.